scriptituk/xfade-easing/README.md

        %x expands to the generated expr, compact, best for inline filterchains
        %X does too but is more legible, good for filter_complex_script files
        %y expands to the easing expression only, compact; %Y legible
-       %z expands to the uneased transition expression only, compact; %Z legible for the eased transition expression only, use -e linear (default) and %x or %X
+       %z expands to the eased transition expression only, compact; %Z legible for the uneased transition expression only, use -e linear (default) and %x or %X
        %n inserts a newline
-    -p easing plot output filename (default: no plot) accepts expansions but %m/%M is pointless as plots show all easing modes
+    -p easing plot output filename (default: no plot) accepts expansions but %m/%M are pointless as plots show all easing modes
-       formats: gif, jpg, png, svg, pdf, eps, html <canvas>, determined from file extension -c canvas size for easing plot (default: 640x480, scaled to inches for EPS)
+       formats: gif, jpg, png, svg, pdf, eps, html <canvas>, determined from file extension -c canvas size for easing plot (default: 640x480, scaled to inches for PDF/EPS)
-       format: WxH; omitting W or H scales to ratio 4:3, e.g -z x300 scales W -v video output filename (default: no video), accepts expansions
+       format: WxH; omitting W or H keeps aspect ratio, e.g -z x300 scales W -v video output filename (default: no video), accepts expansions
        formats: animated gif, mp4 (x264 yuv420p), mkv (FFV1 lossless) from file extension
     -i video inputs CSV (default: sheep,goat - inline pngs 250x200) -z video size (default: input 1 size)
-       format: WxH; omitting W or H scales to ratio 5:4, e.g -z 300x scales H -l video length (default: 5)
+       format: WxH; omitting W or H keeps aspect ratio, e.g -z 300x scales H -l video length (default: 5s)
-    -d video transition duration (default: 3)
+    -d video transition duration (default: 3s)
-    -r video framerate (default: 25)
+    -r video framerate (default: 25fps)
     -n show effect name on video as text
-    -u video text font size multiplier (default: 1.0) -2 stack uneased and eased videos horizontally (h), vertically (v) or auto (a) auto selects the orientation that displays the easing to best effect stacking only works for non-linear easings (default: no stack) -g video stack gap,colour (default: 0,white)
+    -u video text font size multiplier (default: 1.0) -2 video stack orientation,gap,colour (default: ,0,white), e.g. h,2,red
-    -L list all transitions and easings
+       stacks uneased and eased videos horizontally (h), vertically (v) or auto (a) auto (a) selects the orientation that displays easing to best effect also stacks transitions with default and custom parameters, eased or not videos are not stacked unless they are different (nonlinear or customised) -L list all transitions and easings
     -H show this usage text
     -V show the script version